 Previous projects have effectively tackled the first two components of this system, but the dissolved oxygen sensing has remained an issue not only in the biomaker challenge-inspired bioreactor but in comparable initiatives as well.

-In this project, Open Bioeconomy Lab team members, Chiara Gandini, Anne-Pia Marty and Joseph Wong (PhD Student, Department of Chemical Engineering and Biotechnology, University of Cambridge) intend to build a low-cost oxygen sensor for bacterial cultures using a gold wire as a cathode to record current from the oxidation process.
-A potentiostat will control the polarization of the electrode and the overall aim is to have a cheap, open source and sterilizable device able to record the dissolved oxygen in a batch E. coli culture in a bioreactor.
+In this project, Open Bioeconomy Lab team members, Chiara Gandini, Anne-Pia Marty and Joseph Wong (PhD Student, Department of Chemical Engineering and Biotechnology, University of Cambridge) built a low-cost oxygen sensor for bacterial cultures using a gold wire as a cathode to record current from the oxidation process.
+A potentiostat controls the polarization of the electrode.
+The sensor is a cheap, open source device that can be sterilized.
+The sensor is able to record the dissolved oxygen in a batch E. coli culture in a bioreactor.

-The first objective of the project is to create the electrode system.
-The oxygen concentration in the culture medium will be measured electrochemically and continuously for at least 24 hours.
-Gold will be the choice of working electrode that is a stable and inert material to electrochemically reduce oxygen.
-Gold wire encased in epoxy will be made the working electrode.
-It will have a fine opening at one end exposing the cross-section of the gold wire to the electrolyte.
-The opening will be protected by a oxygen permeable membrane resistant to cell attachment and protein aggregation.
+The oxygen concentration in the culture medium can be measured electrochemically and continuously for at least 24 hours.
+Gold is the choice of working electrode because it is a stable and inert material to electrochemically reduce oxygen.
+Gold wire encased in epoxy is the working electrode.
+It has a fine opening at one end exposing the cross-section of the gold wire to the electrolyte.
+The opening is protected by an oxygen permeable membrane resistant to cell attachment and protein aggregation.
 PTFE and cellulose membrane (dialysis membrane) will be investigated for their applicability to the current set-up.
 PTFE is cheap, hydrophobic and oxygen permeable while dialysis membrane have different pore sizes to give different diffusivity for different sizes of molecules.
-The selectively permeable membrane will be held at the opening with an O-ring encapsulating a small volume of electrolyte.
-A silver rod will be the reference electrode placed in proximity to the working electrode.
+The selectively permeable membrane is held at the opening with an O-ring encapsulating a small volume of electrolyte.
+A silver rod is the reference electrode placed in proximity to the working electrode.
 The current generated by oxygen reduction reaction will be recorded and used to calculate the bulk oxygen concentration.
 (Fig. 1 and 2)

 Figure 1: Schematic of the device.
 The gold wire encased in an epoxy coating and open at the end to a membrane.
 This sensor is placed close to a silver reference sensor.